Robbie-Cook/legacy-personal-website/README.md

 having to modify the code, perhaps with Gatsby or Wordpress?

 ## Features to come
-* Set up continuous intergration (CI)
-     -- Make a gitflow setup
+     * Make a gitflow setup
-            -- master and develop branches, auto trigger build and deploy on master -- Automatic builds
+            * master and develop branches, auto trigger build and deploy on master
-     -- Watch on master and auto-start server

 * Work on issues

 * Potential for CMS integrated into gatsby?